r-sachdeva3105/InsurancePro/README.md

 ## Access the Application
 - Run the application and login into the application.
 - Login using dummy username and password to access the dashboard and other functionality.

+## Limitations
+- Utilizing ServletContext to obtain the real path of the JSON files instead of depending on absolute paths.
+This ensures that the application accesses the JSON files located in the .metadata folder of the Eclipse workspace rather than those in the webapp folder.
+- To verify the contents of the JSON files, check the console for path information.
+- To address this inconsistency, the application will be migrated to a database.